How to see the Artemis 1 launch? Wichita and Hutchinson host watch parties

-The Kansas aviation museum is ready to welcome visitors for its Artemis I launch party.
+The Kansas aviation museum is ready to welcome visitors to its Artemis I launch party.

 “Early, but you can come out to the museum.
 We will have it playing here.
 You will be able to follow it, see what takes place as we begin this historic venture into space,” said the executive director of the Kansas Aviation Museum, Ben Sauceda.